rackerlabs/support-how-to/content/cloud-dns/rackspace-cloud-dns-technical-details.md

 **Previous section:** [Rackspace Cloud DNS available features](/how-to/rackspace-cloud-dns-available-features)

 Implementation of Rackspace Cloud DNS is available through our RESTful API.
-To use our API, you should have a general understanding of Domain Nawe Systems (DNS) management and be familiar with the following elements:
+To use our API, you should have a general understanding of Domain Name Systems (DNS) management and be familiar with the following elements:

 -   RESTful web services